Articles

 Step 5: Risk register & exceptions manager

-A successful application risk management program should be able to track risks and exceptions.
+A successful application security risk management program should be able to track risks and exceptions.
 Creating a culture of risk ownership assures people across the organization understand their responsibilities and actively work towards remediation.
 Moreover, tracking and updating exceptions periodically is critical when exceptions are made.
 Ideally, teams can take their self-assessments, funnel findings into a risk register or exceptions register, and easily assign and correlate risks to stakeholders, units, and employees.

 Step 6: Automate & repeat

-The effectiveness of an application risk management program largely hinges on its repeatability and automation.
+The effectiveness of an application security risk management program largely hinges on its repeatability and automation.
 Organizations must implement a continuous process to ensure applications are inventoried, assessed, and potential risks are tracked to remediation.

 How Isora GRC from SaltyCloud Can Help